 I guess I’m using the term “friend” loosely here.
 That’s my friend in the picture above.
 My patio umbrella.
-And we’ve been through a lot together.
+And, I have to say, we’ve been through a lot together.

 Admittedly, my definition of both “friend” and “need” are perhaps a bit skewed.
-College-aged dudes would probably use “need” to refer to things like Ramen Noodles and shot glasses.
+College-aged dudes would probably use “need” to refer to things like ramen noodles and shot glasses.
 But I’m no dude.
-We college women, we needed things like fun shoes (fun = as uncomfortable as possible), salad dressing, mascara, and patio umbrellas.

-So I figured out a sneaky way to use campus dining dollars at Pier One Imports.
-True story.
-And our fabric friend here came to college with us.
+I figured out a sneaky way to use campus dining dollars at Pier One Imports (true story.)
+So our fabric friend here came to college with us.

 But alas, just like college, all good things must come to an end, right?
-And perhaps our umbrella’s best times were no behind him.
+Fast forward a few years and perhaps our patio umbrella’s best times were now behind him.